-I have always been captivated with the romantic fashion that came from the 1920’s.
-The fashion trend for women was a boyish boxy style, but there was also a thread of femininity in many of the designs.
+I will show you how to make a 1920’s Crochet Hat.
+I have always been captivated with the romantic hat’s that came from the 1920’s.
+The fashion trend for women was a boyish boxy style, but there was also a thread of femininity in many of the designs and it was ever present in the hat’s of that era.
 It was a remarkable time in history.
 Making this 1920’s Black Dahlia Cloche was a journey into happiness.

 I made this design and published the crochet pattern in 2012.
 The pattern was in need of some attention as my pattern writing style has changed.
 So I polished it up and you will find an all sizes included, free version here, or click “Free Patterns” in the menu bar to view all of my free patterns.
 The DIY embellishments are easy and I will show you how to add them to your 1920’s Cloche.

 Purchased Black Dahlia, or flower of choice.
 I purchase most of my flowers at Michaels.

 3 ½” – 4” wide Black Lace, approx. 13”-15” long

 Vintage or Retro earring or brooch of choice

 1 ½” wide Elasticized Sequin trim, length determined by circumference of hat

 Hot glue gun and glue sticks.